Cryptolens/license-server/README.md

 dotnet LicenseServer.dll
 ```

-In the rest of the article, you can just need to add `dotnet` before launching the server.
+In the rest of the article, you just need to add `dotnet` before launching the server.
 Everything else is the same.
 Based on our tests, no sudo access is needed to run the license server on Linux.

 ## Allowing ports (Windows only)